AhmedHameed1995/animated/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project includes framer motion Animations

+## Demo

+You can view the project [here] (http://animated-react.surge.sh/):

 ## Available Scripts